LEARN-TO: Creative Enamelling [JUN 2026]

 Venue: FORGE

-This creative enamelling workshop focuses on working with fine gold and silver foil and leaf on enamelled copper squares.
-You’ll explore this technique that is widely used in Arts and Crafts enamelwork, adding a beautiful shimmer beneath transparent enamels.
+In the workshop, you’ll focus on working with fine gold and silver foil and leaf on enamelled copper squares.
+This technique, widely used in Arts and Crafts enamelwork, creates a beautiful shimmer beneath transparent enamels.
 Through demonstration and guided practice, you’ll experiment with colour, light, and metallic effects to produce rich, layered surfaces.

 Special discount to FORGE Friends, enter your code at checkout